s3vdev/rigcheck/README.md

 # rigcheck v.1.0.14 (March 2018) based on ethOS 1.3.x by Sven Mielke #

 If you have any errors in your ethOS rigcheck will restart your miner or reboot your system.
-Include with Telegram or Pushover.net Notifications.
+Include with Telegram and Pushover.net notifications.

 ![Showcase](https://i.imgur.com/UIWksVN.jpg)